Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 The Interplay: Mixed ED is Common

-It's critically important to reiterate that ED is often multifactorial.
-A man might start with mild physical ED due to developing vascular disease.
-This physical change then triggers performance anxiety, making the ED much worse than the physical component alone would suggest.
-Conversely, chronic stress might contribute to both psychological ED and worsen physical factors like high blood pressure over time.
-Effective management often requires addressing *both* the physical and psychological contributors simultaneously.
+ED often has more than one cause.
+You might start with mild physical ED due to developing blood vessel disease.
+This then triggers performance anxiety, making the ED much worse.
+Conversely, chronic stress can contribute to psychological ED and worsen physical factors like high blood pressure over time.
+Effective management often requires addressing both the physical and psychological contributors.

 Is it psychological or physical?